Purchase Parkway

+The Julian M. Carroll Purchase Parkway was the designation for a 52.3 mi freeway in the U.S. state of Kentucky that ran between the Tennessee state line at Fulton and US 62 in Calvert City.
+It began concurrent with U.S. Route 51 (US 51) only a few yards from an intersection with US 45W, US 45E, and US 45 at its southern terminus.
+It was one of seven highways that are part of the Kentucky Parkway System.
+The parkway was upgraded to Interstate Highway standards and incorporated into I-69 in two phases.
+The northern half between US 45 Bypass in Mayfield and I-24 near Calvert City was redesignated as I-69 in July 2018.
+The interchange with I-24 was reconstructed from a basic cloverleaf interchange to include a pair of direct high-speed connectors for I-69 through traffic continuing east concurrent with I-24, with the northernmost 1.67 mi of the parkway becoming exit 51A-B (unsigned KY 2602) and facilitating access to westbound I-24 and US 62 for northbound traffic.
+The Kentucky Transportation Cabinet (KYTC) acquired and closed the nearby Kentucky Lake Motor Speedway in 2015 via eminent domain for the reconstruction of the interchange.
+The southern half of the parkway from the Tennessee state line in Fulton to US 45 Bypass in Mayfield was redesignated as I-69 in December 2024.

 History

 Federal legislation designated the entire length of the Purchase Parkway as I-69 in 2002.
 On June 6, 2008, President George W. Bush signed HR 1195 (SAFETEA-LU Technical Corrections Act of 2008), reaffirming the I-69 designation for the Purchase Parkway and further authorizing Kentucky to sign the route as such with Federal Highway Administration (FHWA) approval.
 The Kentucky Transportation Cabinet had planned I-69 signs on the parkway during the summer of 2008, but the FHWA required the KYTC to either upgrade substandard portions of the route or obtain a design waiver before the parkway could be signed as I-69.

-On July 6, 2018, a 30-mile segment of the parkway was re-designated as Interstate 69, and the parkway was truncated to exit 21 in Mayfield The northernmost stub of the Purchase Parkway between I-24/I-69 and US-62 is now signed as "TO US-62" in the northbound direction and "TO I-24/I-69" in the southbound direction.
+On July 6, 2018, a 30-mile segment of the parkway was re-designated as Interstate 69, and the parkway was truncated to exit 21 in Mayfield The northernmost stub of the Purchase Parkway between I-24/I-69 and US-62 (now unsigned KY 2602) is now signed as "TO US-62" in the northbound direction and "TO I-24/I-69" in the southbound direction.

-Originally named Purchase Parkway for the Jackson Purchase area it diagonally traverses, the road was renamed for Julian M. Carroll, a former Kentucky governor from McCracken County, in 2001.
-The Purchase Parkway carries the unsigned designation of Kentucky Route 9003 (JC 9003).
+Originally named Purchase Parkway for the Jackson Purchase area it diagonally traverses, the road was renamed for Julian Carroll, a former Kentucky governor from McCracken County, in 2001.
+The Purchase Parkway carried the unsigned designation of Kentucky Route 9003 (JC 9003).
 The Mayfield Bypass, which was incorporated into the parkway following its construction, is also signed as US 45 Bypass.